Sturmflut/sturmflut.github.io/_posts/2015-05-04-hacking-the-bq-part-2-factory-mode.markdown

 categories: Ubuntu bq
 ---

+*UPDATE 5.5.2015: Thanks to Simos Xenitellis for finding out how the WiFi test works.*

 The bq Aquaris E4.5 Ubuntu Edition has a "hidden" Factory Mode.
 You can access it by doing the following:

 * Power off the device